 They also define an SME entity.
-An eligible lease is defined as a retail or non-retail commercial lease or licence under which an SME tenant who qualifies for the JobKeeper scheme and is a participant in the JobKeeper scheme.
+An eligible lease is defined as a retail or non-retail commercial lease or licence under which an SME tenant who qualifies for the JobKeeper scheme and is an entity entitled to the JobKeeper payment.